Aliases for NEK1 Gene

 GeneCards Summary for NEK1 Gene

-NEK1 (NIMA-Related Kinase 1) is a Protein Coding gene.
-Diseases associated with NEK1 include short-rib thoracic dysplasia 6 with or without polydactyly and short-rib thoracic dysplasia 3 with or without polydactyly.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
-An important paralog of this gene is NEK2.
+NEK1 (NIMA Related Kinase 1) is a Protein Coding gene.
+Diseases associated with NEK1 include Short-Rib Thoracic Dysplasia 6 With Or Without Polydactyly and Mohr Syndrome.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is NEK5.

 UniProtKB/Swiss-Prot for NEK1 Gene

-Phosphorylates serines and threonines, but also appears to possess tyrosine kinase activity.
-Implicated in the control of meiosis (By similarity).
-Involved in cilium assembly.
-In response to injury that includes DNA damage, NEK1 phosphorylates VDAC1 to limit mitochondrial cell death.
+Phosphorylates serines and threonines, but also appears to possess tyrosine kinase activity (By similarity).
+Involved in DNA damage checkpoint control and for proper DNA damage repair.
+In response to injury that includes DNA damage, NEK1 phosphorylates VDAC1 to limit mitochondrial cell death (PubMed:20230784).
+May be implicated in the control of meiosis (By similarity).
+Involved in cilium assembly (PubMed:21211617).